be5invis/Iosevka/README.md

 * **FreeBSD**: The font can be installed with `pkg install iosevka`.
 * **OpenBSD**: Run `pkg_info -Q iosevka` to see which Iosevka packages are available.
 Use `pkg_add` to install the chosen package(s).

-## Weights, Variants and OpenType features
+## Features

-The typeface contains 9 weights (Thin to Heavy) alongside with both italic and oblique versions, with the same metrics as the regular one.
+In the official package, Iosevka provides 6 monospace subfamilies and 3 quasi-proportional subfamilies.
+In all the monospace subfamilies, 9 weights (Thin to Heavy), 2 widths (Normal and Extended), and 3 slopes (Upright, Italic and Oblique) are included.
+In the quasi-proportional subfamilies, the quantity of widths is reduced to 1.

 ![Weights sample](images/weights.png)